ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/variables.md

 therefore an environment file with preset variables is provided
 * **Data variables:** Provided by external CSV and JSON files.
 * **Local variables:** Temporary variables that can be used in a script.
-For example, returned block number from quering a transaction can be a local variable.
+For example, returned block number from querying a transaction can be a local variable.
 It exists only for that request, and it will change when fetching data for another transaction hash.